Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Northern Illinois has combined with its opponents to put up more than 49 points in three of six games this season.
+- Northern Illinois' games this season have gone over 47 points four of six times.

-- Bowling Green and its opponents have combined to score more than 49 points in one game this season.
+- Bowling Green has combined with its opponents to score more than 47 points in two games this season.

-- Saturday's total is 3.8 points higher than the combined 45.2 PPG average of the two teams.
+- The combined points per game average of the two teams, 45.2, is 1.8 points fewer than Saturday's over/under.

-- These two squads surrender a combined 55 points per game, 6.0 more than this contest's over/under.
+- This contest's total is eight points under the 55 these two squads combine to give up per game in 2021.

 Northern Illinois Stats and Trends

-- This season, the Huskies won ATS in their only game as a favorite of 10 points or more.
+- The Huskies covered the spread in their only game when favored by 9 points or more.

-- Northern Illinois' games this year have hit the over on two of six set point totals (33.3%).
+- Northern Illinois' games this year have gone over the total in two out of six opportunities (33.3%).

-- Northern Illinois is 2-0-1 against the spread and 2-1 overall this season when the team scores more than 23.7 points.
+- Northern Illinois is 2-0-1 against the spread and 2-1 overall in games when it scores more than 23.7 points.

-- In games that Northern Illinois totals more than 344.8 yards, the team is 2-0-1 against the spread and 2-1 overall.
+- When Northern Illinois totals more than 344.8 yards, the team is 2-0-1 against the spread and 2-1 overall.

 - This year, the Huskies have nine turnovers, one fewer than the Falcons have takeaways (10).